dimsemenov/PhotoSwipe/docs/custom-content.md

   return itemData;
 });

+// override slide content
 lightbox.on('contentLoad', (e) => {
     const { content } = e;
     if (content.type === 'google-map') {
+      // prevent the deafult behavior
       e.preventDefault();

+      // Create a container for iframe
-      content.element = document.createElement('div');
+      // and assign it to the `content.element` property content.element = document.createElement('div');
       content.element.className = 'pswp__google-map-container';